 We ended up with quite a collection of towers.
 Some were tall, whereas other groups build out instead of up, but their creations were typically stronger.
 This is a really simple STEM challenge that you can do at home or at school.

-Once children have built with these materials there are lots of other activities you can do with them.
+Once children have built a tower with these materials there are lots of other activities you can do with them.
 You can get the cups and sticks out time and time again.

-Challenge children to build with only a specific number of cups and/or sticks.
+You can challenge children to build with only a specific number of cups and/or sticks.
 This would require them to do some counting to get the right number of cups and sticks before building.

-Build a tower that is longer than you.
+Finally, can you build a tower that is longer than you?

 For another STEM building challenge with simple materials, but lots of fun, all you need are paper towel rolls and paper plates.
 Click the link below for activity details.

 Try out an escape room at home!
 With over 40, simple, DIY ideas, check the link below.